ramzanshareef/coursevita-team9/README.md

-# 📢 TechTalk
+# 📢 Course Vita

-Welcome to TechTalk, a social media platform designed for developers to share their technical knowledge, collaborate in communities, and discover trending things...
+Welcome to Course Vita, a social media platform designed for developers to share their technical knowledge, collaborate in communities, and discover trending things...

 ## 🚀 Features